takanori-fujiwara/organic-visual-metaphor/README.md

     `python3 beta_overlap_thres.py -h`

 ##### rendering_example/index.html (rendering example with WebGL)
 * Lauch index.html with some web-server.
-One easy way is using SimpleHTTPServer from python3.
+One easy way is using http.server from python3.

-  `python3 -m SimpleHTTPServer`
+  `python3 -m http.server`

   Then, type ''http://localhost:8000/'' in your web-browser.
 After that, select index.html.